Skip to content

 Mikawa Nagura with Asano Evaluation

 Similar to other nagura, these are traditionally used to raise an abrasive slurry on top of a natural whetstone.
-The difference with Mikawa Asano nagura is the attempt to provide a loose grading system that will allow the user to follow through a progression from coarse to fine.
-These stones are commonly used in a standard bench size with a curved surface for Japanese sword finishers, but for the average person can be used in a smaller nagura form to hone a razor or more rarely sharpen a knife blade.
+The difference with Mikawa Asano nagura is the attempt to provide a loose grading system which will allow the user to follow a progression from coarse to fine.
+These stones are commonly used in a standard bench size with a curved surface for Japanese sword finishers, but for the average person are typically used in a smaller nagura handheld form to hone a razor or more rarely sharpen a knife blade.
 As a non-sword user, you may still use the bench sized stones in a similar progression, but they will be very expensive.

 Origin and Layers

 These nagura come from the Junmikawa Shiro mine in the Kitashitara district of Aichi prefecture.
 There are between 10-12 layers to the mine, depending on the area which was excavated.
 Of these layers, there are 8 that are usable and 4 that are the most commonly utilized.
 In areas which have 12 usable layers, there are two different layers of Tenjyo as well as Yae Botan and Botan which are very similar.
-As with all Japanese natural stones, variations between each individual stone can occur, so some trial and error is always necessary to test if the stones you get actually match the progression expectations.
+As with all Japanese natural stones, variations between each individual stone can occur, so some trial and error are always necessary to test if the stones you get actually match the progression expectations.
+It almost always will.
+Paying higher prices for other people to vet or “match” the stones is not worth it.
 For background on why Iwasaki created the progression, check out the Background area at the bottom of this page.

 Full Progression